Hookyns/JumboJS/README.md

 Docs not completed yet.

 ## Main Features of JumboJS
-- No requires!
+- No requires hell!
 Global lazy-loading namespace exists,
 - integrated Node.js clustering - multi core / CPU support,
 - advanced variable routing system (just one route enough for most apps),
 - integrated Inversion of Control - constructor Dependency Injection,
 - code can be changed while runtime,
-- unexpected errors are catched and logged, then process is restarted,
+- unexpected errors are catched and logged, then process will be restarted,
-- client-side micro framework automatically creating SPA without any client-side programming (soon),
+- client-side micro framework automatically creating SPA without any client-side programming (does not replace client frameworks) (soon),
 - fully configurable logging with log levels,
 - subdomains!
 More "modules" in one application accessible via subdomains,
 - a lot of things integrated but changeable thanks to Adapters,